Ruins of the ancient port city of Haifa, located on the west shore side of Mount Carmel.

 “A low hillock by the sea.
 It is covered, as well as the shore near it, with ruins of dressed masonry, and there appears to have been a place of some importance at this site.
 Pottery, glass, and marble were found, and there are tombs east of it, in the sides of Carmel.
 Quantities of the ashlars blocks have been taken away, the holes remaining whence they were dug out.
 A fragment of a capital and coins (Byzantine) were here found by the Germans.
 Shafts and capitals of Byzantine appearance were also dug up.
 Fine building stones were transported to Haifa to build houses with.
 Large quantities of copper coins of Constantine were found, and a Crusading coin, with the date 127.
 The tombs are rude caves, with loculi”.

 They also correctly identified the site as “Sycaminos”.

-The map on the right shows the site at that time.
+The map shows the site at that time.
 Notice that the entire area around the ruins is barren.

 (Published 1881, reprinted by LifeintheHolyLand.com)